CuseTheJuice/apache_2fa/README.md

 # Apache Two-Factor (2FA) Authentication with Google Authenticator

+CuseTheJuice Contribution: Added ability in auth to pull autho tokens from MySQL database

 <img src='https://raw.githubusercontent.com/itemir/apache_2fa/master/2fa_demo.gif' align='left' width='400' height='276' hspace='5' vspace='5'>

 [Two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) also known as 2FA, adds an extra step to a basic authentication procedure.
 Without 2FA, a user only enters username and password.
 In this case, the password is the single factor of authentication.
 With 2FA an additional authentication mechanism is used, that is preferably performed out-of-band.